-NOTE: it is also allowed for UAV to provide single USS address in a UUAA procedure.
-This implies multiple rounds of UUAA procedures in support of multiple USS
+NOTE 1: it is also allowed for UAV to provide single USS address in a UUAA procedure.
+This implies one UUAA procedure per USS identified by the USS address.

 2. The AMF/SMF sends a message to UAS-NF as in TS 33.256 [4].